SAP-samples/teched2025-DA261/exercises/ex3/README.md

 ### Now let's start with creating Product Hierarchy knowledge graph

 The following code inserts hierarchy triples mapping each product to a broader product category.
+- note, adjust the Hierachy name in the query __<consumerComplaintsProductHierarchy_U##>__ to match the index of your assgined user id before execution

 ```sql
 /* Insert product hierarchy triples, with